Diamond Education

 This is the most common concern buyers raise, and it deserves a direct answer.
 Industry data and gemologist experience consistently show that IGI grades lab-grown diamonds approximately one sub-grade more generously than GIA on color and clarity — meaning a stone graded VS1 G by IGI might grade VS2 H at GIA.

 This is a known, documented variance — not fraud, not a defect.
 It reflects different calibration standards between two reputable laboratories.
-The practical implication: when comparing prices across IGI and GIA certified stones, account for this variance.
-An IGI VS1 G is not necessarily equivalent to a GIA VS1 G.
+Note that this letter-grade comparison applies to GIA lab-grown reports issued before 2025; since GIA moved to Premium/Standard classification, a direct sub-grade comparison is no longer possible on current GIA lab-grown reports.
+Where both reports carry letter grades, an IGI VS1 G is not necessarily equivalent to a GIA VS1 G.

 The more important point: both labs are internally consistent.
 An IGI VS1 G today will grade the same as an IGI VS1 G tomorrow.
 The grade is reliable within the lab's own standards.
 Buy by the certified grade from a reputable lab — and understand which lab issued the certificate.